harpreet997/todo-application/README.md

 7. It will start the server at the port number 3000 i.e, on the browser (http://localhost:3000/).
 8. You will see the app running on the browser.
 8. You will see the app running on the web browser.
-8. You will see the app running on the browser at this url (http://localhost:3000/).
+8. You will see the app running on the browser .